JannisJost/QuantumAccelerator/README.md

 **CPU/GPU**: *Any capable of running Windows 10*

-* **How to compile QuantumAccelerator myself?**
+* **How can I compile QuantumAccelerator myself?**

 Open the code in NetBeans IDE 8.2 and compile it from there.
-If you want an exe file use the command "mvn jfx:native" (get more info about Zenjava Maven plugin from <a href="https://github.com/javafx-maven-plugin/javafx-maven-plugin" URL>here.</a>) with Java JDK 1.8
+If you want an exe file use the command "mvn jfx:native" (get more info about Zenjava Maven plugin from <a href="https://github.com/javafx-maven-plugin/javafx-maven-plugin" URL>here</a>) with Java JDK 1.8.
+If you want to create an installer with <a href="https://github.com/jrsoftware/issrc" URL>INNO Setup</a> yourself, take a look at the <a href="https://github.com/JannisJost/QuantumAccelerator/tree/master/installer" URL>installer folder</a>.

 ## Support QuantumAccelerator